imatpot/dotfiles/README.md

 It's fair to say that this is WIP, and probably forever will be.

 If you *do* miraculously decide to use this on your own devices, feel free.
 Don't blame me when something breaks though.
+But at least NixOS got your back!
+Trust me, these rollbacks are golden.

 ## How to use